ACE inhibitor: Medical uses

-In treating high blood pressure, ACE inhibitors are often the first drug choice, particularly when diabetes is present, but age can lead to different choices and it is common to need more than one drug to obtain the desired improvement.
+In treating high blood pressure, ACE inhibitors are a first-line initial drug choice.
+Age, frailty, and race can influence treatment choices and it is common to need more than one drug to obtain the desired improvement.

+All ACE inhibitors but enalapril, which can be given intravenously, are administered orally.
+Each one has different strengths with different starting dosages.
+Dosage should be adjusted according to the clinical response.
+Most ACE inhibitors can be dosed once daily with the exception of captopril.
+ACE inhibitors possess many common characteristics with another class of cardiovascular drugs, angiotensin II receptor antagonists, which are often used when patients are intolerant of the adverse effects produced by ACE inhibitors.
+ACE inhibitors do not completely prevent the formation of angiotensin II, as blockage is dose-dependent, so angiotensin II receptor antagonists may be useful because they act to prevent the action of angiotensin II at the AT_{1} receptor, leaving AT_{2} receptor unblocked; the latter may have consequences needing further study.
 There are fixed-dose combination drugs, such as ACE inhibitor and thiazide combinations.

 ACE inhibitors have also been used in chronic kidney failure and kidney involvement in systemic sclerosis (hardening of tissues, as scleroderma renal crisis).
 In those with stable coronary artery disease, but no heart failure, benefits are similar to other usual treatments.

 In 2012, a meta-analysis published in the BMJ described the protective role of ACE inhibitors in reducing the risk of pneumonia when compared to angiotensin II receptor blocker (ARBs).
 The authors found a decreased risk in patients with previous stroke (54% risk reduction), with heart failure (37% risk reduction), and of Asian descent (43% risk reduction vs 54% risk reduction in non-Asian population).
 However, no reduced pneumonia-related mortality was observed.